sagar324/Miscellaneous/TeamCreator-Dream11/README.md

 Knowledge about Dream11, C++

 # Purpose of this project:
-As we know, there are many dream11 teams possible for a given match.<br/>
+There are many dream11 teams possible for a given match.<br/>
 Using combinatorics and simple constraints,we can calculate the max number of teams possible is 644688.<br/>
 644688 is comparably a small number for computational analysis.<br/>
 So we give the playing 22 as input and extract the best 5 teams possible by considering all possible constraints.<br/>